Nomi-CEu/Nomi-CEu/README.md

 - Harder recipes for assorted things like Vanadium, Graphene, Numismatic Dynamos, and more

 Installation instructions:
 - Install the hardmode config files from [here](https://github.com/tracer4b/nomi-ceu/tree/main/overrides).
 Restart the pack for this to take effect.
+  - Windows users may grab the utility [here](https://raw.githubusercontent.com/CrossElectronics/nomi-ceu/patch-2/pack-mode-switcher.bat)(right click - save as), save it to the root directory of the pack (the same level as `\config`).
 - Run `/bq_admin default load ExpertQuests` to load the hard mode questbook.

 ## Credits